harishvs/awsome-distributed-training/3.test_cases/pytorch/FSDP/slurm/README.md

 cd awsome-distributed-training/3.test_cases/pytorch/FSDP/slurm
 ```

-3. You can launch the training through:
-   - Option 1: Creating a Python Virtual Environment to install the necessary packages.
-   - Option 2: Create a container image to install the packages and run.
+## Setup Environment

+**Important:** Regardless of whether you plan to use containers or virtual environments for training, you must first set up the Python environment to run the dataset download script.

-### Option 1: Creating a Python Virtual Environment to install the necessary packages.
+### Step 1: Create Python Virtual Environment (Required)
-Run the `create_venv.sh` script:
+Run the `create_venv.sh` script to install necessary Python dependencies:

 ```bash
 . ./create_venv.sh
 ```
 * By creating this environment on the shared FSx for Lustre volume, all compute nodes in our cluster will have access to it.
+* This step is required even if you plan to use containers, as the `download_datasets.sh` script needs Python dependencies.

+### Step 2: Choose Training Method
+You can launch the training through:
+   - **Option A**: Use the Python Virtual Environment (already created above)
+   - **Option B**: Create a container image for training

-### Option 2: Create a container image to install the packages and run.
+#### Option B: Create a container image for training

 You will first build the container image with the command below:

 ```bash
 cd ..